 Dialing 911 or the use of an emergency phone in a non-emergency situation is prohibited by the university and by law.
-Staff can be contacted in non-emergency situations by calling Housing and Residence Education or by contacting University Police at 7-0111.
-Use 911 when immediate assistance is required for life threatening or other emergencies including medical emergencies, fires or issues requiring immediate support from fire or police personnel.
+Staff can be contacted in non-emergency situations by calling Housing and Residence Education.
+Use 911 when immediate assistance is required for life threatening or other emergencies including for medical emergencies, fires or issues requiring immediate support from fire or police personnel.

-7.2 Firearms and Weapons
+72 Firearms and Weapons

 - (a) In alignment with the Code of Student Conduct, possession and/or use of any type of firearm or other dangerous weapon or device is not permitted.
-Except as provided by the Code of Student Conduct, this includes in or around Housing and Residence Education.
+Except as provided by the Code of Student Conduct, this includes areas in or around the residence halls.
 This prohibition includes, but is not limited to, guns, ammunition, chemical and dry ice bombs, explosives, bows and arrows, darts, fireworks, knives, paint guns, BB guns, pellet guns, air-soft guns, Tasers/stun-guns, nightsticks, sling shots and martial arts equipment.
-This prohibition includes persons in possession of a concealed firearms permit. - (b) The use and/or possession of fireworks, including novelty items, smoke bombs or explosive devices of any type, is not permitted in or around Housing and Residence Education and is prohibited by the Ohio Revised Code. - (c) Residents must report the unlawful possession, use, or storage of firearms, weapons, or explosives to housing - (d) Use or misuse of weapons, devices or substances in a manner that causes or threatens serious harm to the safety or security of others is prohibited.
+This prohibition includes persons in possession of a concealed firearms permit. - (b) The use and/or possession of fireworks, including novelty items, smoke bombs or explosive devices of any type, is not permitted in or around the residence halls and is prohibited by the Ohio Revised Code. - (c) Residents must report the unlawful possession, use or storage of firearms, weapons, or explosives to residence hall staff. - (d) Use or misuse of weapons, devices or substances in a manner that causes or threatens serious harm to the safety or security of others is prohibited.